See who won at the Emmy Awards | KRDO

 See who won at the Emmy Awards

-(CNN) — The 76th Primetime Emmy Awards will be presented Sunday, honoring some of the best shows and performances in television.
+In the drama categories, historical drama “Shōgun,” which was only the second non-English language program to be nominated in the outstanding drama category (the first was “Squid Game” was the first in 2022), picked up four awards, including individual acting honors for two its two stars and outstanding drama.

-Going into the night, the second season of the FX restaurant series “The Bear,” leads among shows in the comedy categories, while “Shōgun” leads among dramas.
+”Baby Reindeer,” a hardened tale of trauma and healing, won four awards, including outstanding limited series.

 A list a nominees in major categories follows below.
-Winners will be indicated in bold and updated live throughout the event.
+Winners are indicated in bold.

 Outstanding drama series